austinkeeley/entrance-song/README.md

 ## Helpful Utilities

-* There's a stand-alone Python script `bin/devices` that that will list your devices.
+* `bin/devices` - Lists all your devices connected to your Spotify account.

 ## Known Issues